Skin Care Basics: Building A Healthy Skin Care Routine

 I typically exfoliate twice a week, but you should follow a schedule that is best for you and your skin type.

 A toner can help to remove any leftover traces of dirt and makeup.
 People with oily skin or those prone to acne can especially benefit from using a toner.

 Our skin is naturally acidic, and during the cleansing process that balance is thrown off.
 Applying a toner after cleansing helps to restore the pH balance of your skin.

-Lastly, you want to make sure that you properly moisturize.
+After cleansing and toning, you want to make sure that your skin is properly moisturized.
 You should incorporate a moisturizer into your skincare routine as early as your twenties.